Labour Conventions Reference: Federalism

 The Reference served to promote the concept of dual federalism, where the provinces could act as separate communities within a wider political union.
 As a result, spillover effects by an Act passed by one level of government onto the other level are not tolerated, and are dealt with by the courts through declaring the measure to be ultra vires, or "read down" so that it remains within the jurisdiction of the originating legislature.

 As to its general effect on federal and provincial jurisdiction, it has been suggested that the "watertight compartments" doctrine, generally construed as stating that nothing can be added or taken away, may be more properly described as meaning that a head of power can encompass more than it did at the beginning of Canadian Confederation in 1867, but it should not encompass less.
 The Supreme Court in 2011 summarized its present approach in Reference re Securities Act:

+[56] The Judicial Committee of the Privy Council, which was the final arbiter of Canada’s Constitution until 1949, tended to favour an exclusive powers approach.
+Thus, Lord Atkin in 1937 famously described the respective powers of Parliament and the provincial legislatures as "watertight compartments"....
+However, the Judicial Committee recognized that particular matters might have both federal and provincial aspects and overlap....
+Privy Council jurisprudence also recognized that the Constitution must be viewed as a "living tree capable of growth and expansion within its natural limits"....
+This metaphor has endured as the preferred approach in constitutional interpretation, ensuring "that Confederation can be adapted to new social realities"....

+[57] The Supreme Court of Canada, as final arbiter of constitutional disputes since 1949, moved toward a more flexible view of federalism that accommodates overlapping jurisdiction and encourages intergovernmental cooperation—an approach that can be described as the "dominant tide" of modern federalism...

 External relations

 The Reference expressly left undecided the question as to the extent of the federal power to negotiate, sign and ratify treaties that deal with areas falling within provincial jurisdiction.

-After 1949, the Supreme Court tended to side more with the federal government, and in 1955 subsequently ruled that international agreements between provinces and foreign governments were allowed only if they did not involve treaty obligations but merely reciprocal or concurrent legislative action.
+After 1949, the Supreme Court tended to side more with the federal government; subsequently, in 1955, it ruled that international agreements between provinces and foreign governments were allowed only if they did not involve treaty obligations but merely reciprocal or concurrent legislative action.

 This judgment has generated extensive debate about the complications that were introduced in implementing Canada's subsequent international obligations, and it has been condemned for being out of touch with Canadian economic and political realities.
 The Supreme Court of Canada has indicated in several dicta that it may be ready to revisit the issue in an appropriate case.

 An indication that that may eventually happen came in a comment by Dickson CJ in 1987: